Inderpal Singh (rower)

 Inderpal Singh (born 2 March 1975) is an Indian rower.
 He competed in the men's coxless pair event at the 2000 Summer Olympics.
-In 2002 Busan Asian Games, he won a bronze medal in the men's coxless four.
+At the 2002 Busan Asian Games, he won a bronze medal in the men's coxless four.
 He is now an Indian coach.

-With his son Parminder Singh winning a bronze medal in the 2022 Asian Games at Hangzhou, China, he joined a rare club of father-and-son duo who won medals at the Asian Games.
+His son Parminder Singh won a bronze medal in the 2022 Asian Games at Hangzhou, China; journalists documented the emulation of father-and-son duo who have won medals at the Asian Games.